top of page

 Hulepo'e Beach on Lanai, Hawaii

-Our journey began from the lovely Hulepo'e Beach.
-Because we were staying at the Four Seasons, we could simply walk to the trailhead.
-Unfortunately, there aren't a lot of lodging options on this island, and those that exist are expensive.
-So if you are visiting here, best to start saving now or find a way to befriend Larry Ellison.
+Our journey started from the lovely Hulopoʻe Beach.
+Since we were staying at the Four Seasons, we just walked out of our room and onto the trail.
+Not bad.
+Unfortunately, lodging on Lanai is… limited.
+And expensive.
+So if you want to visit here, start saving—or find a way to become friends with Larry Ellison.

 Pu'u Pehe (Sweetheart Rock) Trail on Lanai, Hawaii

-If you started at the beach park parking lot, you simply walk to this sandy/rocky path found to the left of the beach.
-This is about as difficult as the trail gets.
+If you're starting from the beach park parking lot, look for a sandy/rocky path on the left side of the beach.
+This is as tricky as the trail gets navigation-wise.

 Pu'u Pehe (Sweetheart Rock) Trail on Lanai, Hawaii